 The trailhead is across Highway 199 from the campground.
 You have to look pretty carefully to spot it from the highway; it’s only marked with a small sign that says "Wellman Loop Trail entire loop 1.5 mi".
 There’s no really good way to reach the trailhead; however, it’s possible to pull off at a dirt road just before the trailhead and follow the road uphill, past some water tanks, to the trail.

 At the main loop, go right; the trail climbs for a surprisingly long time through small old-growth redwoods in a series of large switchbacks.
 In a few places the trail can be somewhat narrow and some of the hairpin turns are eroded.
+Small sprigs of poison oak occasionally overhang the trail.
 Cars and trucks roar by loudly on the highway below.